PGR Visiting student policy

 - name and address of home institution

-- funding information (who will cover the admission or tuition fee)
+- funding information (i.e. who will be paying the admission or tuition fee)

-- a letter confirming registration in home institution
+- a letter confirming the students registration on a PG programme at their home institution

-- a reference from their principal supervisor in home institution
+- a reference from their principal supervisor at their home institution

 - proof of English language proficiency to the University-specified standard (only required for visits of more than 12 weeks)

-It is the responsibility of the visiting PGR student to ensure they are on the correct visa, if applicable, for the duration of their visit.
+It is the responsibility of the visiting PG student to ensure they are on the correct visa, if applicable, for the duration of their visit.

 Further student systems advice on the visiting student record creation process is available at: http://www.studentsystems.ed.ac.uk/staff/User_Guides/

-Please consult the School's Room Allocation policy for further information on the allocation of visiting research students to desks.
+Visiting PGR students are not allocated a PGR desk.
+Please consult the School's Room Allocation policy for further information on what desk facilities visiting PGR students can use.

 Additional administrative information

-Informatics Student Services staff do not administer the recruitment of visiting research staff or UG interns.
+Informatics Student Services staff do not administer the recruitment of visiting research staff or VUG interns (who are both classed as Visiting Researchers).
 These visitors can be recruited via the University's Visiting Academic or Sponsored Researcher schemes, without the need to matriculate or admit the individual via EUCLID.
 Please contact the appropriate Research Support Office for further information.
 The Research office is responsible for registering visiting researchers and UG interns on the VRS.

 Policy Approved by: Strategy Committee 25/06/2014